avexyli/StarCraft2-TLMCFriendlyAssets/README.md

 ### Applying Custom Lava

-The instructions for Lava is exactly the same as the Models replacement section; however, this specifically is replacing the *Default Lava* and *Default Lava Low* models.
+* The instructions for Lava is exactly the same as the Models replacement section; however, this specifically is replacing the *Default Lava* and *Default Lava Low* models.
 If there are any models related to Splashes they are involving Physics Impact Lava Large, Light, Massive and Medium.
 Not changing these to match the lava replacement will be visually jarring.
+* There is no way to replace *water*.
+This is hardcoded.

 ### Importing & Applying Lighting Sets